intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/UseCase/xshards-pandas.md

 ### **2. Process Pandas Dataframes using XShards**

 Next, use XShards to efficiently process large-size Pandas Dataframes in a distributed and data-parallel fashion.
-Run Python codes on each partition in a data-parallel fashion using `XShards.transform_shard`, as shown below:
+You may run standard Python code on each partition in a data-parallel fashion using `XShards.transform_shard`, as shown below:

 ```python
 # update label starting from 0.
 That's because ratings go from 1 to 5, while the matrix columns go from 0 to 4